Hello lovelies! Today’s post is going to be about why I’m starting my New Year’s resolutions now instead of on January 1st and why you should too!

 If you start in December, you’re less likely to be harsh on yourself because there’s not as much pressure as there is in January when everyone’s announcing their resolutions left and right.
 If you make too many resolutions, you can see which ones don’t really work and cut it down over the next month so you’re left with the ones you really want to commit to.

-If you’ve already been working on them for a few weeks, then when January rolls around, it won’t too big of a shock to your life and it’ll be a smoother transition, which will increase your chances of keeping your resolutions.
+If you start on them now, then when January rolls around, it’ll be a smoother transition for your life, which will increase your chances of keeping your resolutions.

 HABITS AREN’T MADE OVERNIGHT.

-It’s said that it takes anywhere between 18 to 66 days or even longer to form a new habit, which is probably why so many people fail to keep their resolutions.
-People don’t give enough time for themselves to get into the swing of their habits, so they feel disappointed when they can’t get it right from the beginning and give up.
+It’s said that it takes anywhere between 18 to 66 days to form a new habit, which is probably why so many people fail to keep their resolutions.
+People don’t give enough time for themselves to get into the swing of their new habits, so they feel disappointed when they can’t get it right from the beginning and give up.

-In addition, if you’re so focused on seeing results instead of making new healthy habits, then you’ll easily be unmotivated to keep going since results are usually never instantaneous.
-For example, if you’re trying to lose weight, you shouldn’t expect yourself to lose 10 pounds in one week; that’s unrealistic and if you don’t meet that goal, you’ll end up discouraged.
+In addition, if you’re so focused on seeing results instead of tracking your progress, then you’ll gradually lose motivation since results are never instantaneous.
+For example, if you’re trying to lose weight, you shouldn’t expect yourself to lose 10 pounds in one week; that’s unrealistic and you’ll probably end up discouraged if you don’t reach that goal.

 IT’S EASIER TO FAIL IN DECEMBER THAN JANUARY.

-Like I said earlier, people put a lot of pressure on themselves when the new year begins to become a better person right away.
-But December seems to be a less daunting month; it’s the end of the year where everyone is more or less enjoying the holiday season and putting off their healthy, mindful goals until after the sparkly ball drops in New York.
+Like I said earlier, people put a lot of pressure on themselves to become a better person right away in January.
+But December seems to be a less daunting month; it’s the end of the year where everyone is more or less enjoying the holiday season and putting off their healthy, mindful goals until the ball drops and the fireworks go off.

 If you create resolutions in December, you can ease yourself into them.
 And of course, you can still enjoy the holidays!